pkgcore/pkgcore/README.rst

 Please take a look at either doc/ and dev-notes/ ; additionally, the code for the most part has docstrings, thus pydoc is a good reference.

-doc/getting-started.rst is a good introduction if you're just getting started.
+The `introduction <http://pkgcore.readthedocs.org/en/latest/getting-started.html>`_ docs are good if you're just getting started.
 If you want to start hacking, take a look at dev-notes/developing.rst.

-In addition, html documentation is available at http://api.pkgcore.org/pkgcore/, as is postscript and pdf.
+In addition, html documentation is available at http://pkgcore.readthedocs.org/, alternative formats are also available for `download <https://readthedocs.org/projects/pkgcore/downloads/>`_.

 Tests